 - Favorite restaurants/coffee shops/bars

-Just make sure you have a secure connection when connecting over public Wi-Fi hotspots, and when in doubt, don’t enter any personal data or access sites that require logins/passwords.
+Just make sure you have a secure connection when connecting over public Wi-Fi hotspots (18.104.22.168 is a free VPN from Cloudflare), and when in doubt, don’t enter any personal data or access sites that require logins/passwords.
 And avoid airport Wi-Fi, unless you’re 100% sure it’s official and secure – there’s some shady stuff that goes on with airport Wi-Fi connections.

 2. Only Download New Apps & Update Apps Over Wi-Fi